proffatai/Cypress6.5/README.md

 "defaultCommandTimeout": 5999 // we have chosen to set the timeout to 5999 against the default 40000 i.e 4secs
 NB: timeout is simply the time taken for cypress to wait for a response from an action before throwing a duration assertion error

-## Searching and clicking on a specific text on the AUT
-cy.contains('textName') // this will focus on any where there is textName on the AUT, then we can append .click() to click such text.
-We could also use the cy.get() to access the text.
-Just that we would have to copy the css from the AUT

 # Running multiple test case in a single file
 We can create the it() test runner but we have to use the .only attribute so we can run the 1 test case at a time e.g it.only ("Google", function()